hanluOMH/openwallet-multipaz-developer-website/codelabs/Utopia Wholesale Codelab/Holder/0-Obtaining a credential.md

 - Complete the Provisioning step

-- On the Verification Page, select the person
+- On the Verification Page, select the person(In our app, please select  "Lee Tom")

 - The Credential is issued